microdee/Emeshe/README.md

 Rendertargets
 ------

-Base layers should be grouped together and connected to the "MRE (DX11)" module which has a MRT renderer set to accept 4 rendertargets.
+Base layers should be grouped together and connected to the "MRE (DX11)" module which has a MRT renderer set to accept 3 rendertargets.

- - R16G16B16A16_Float for color (only RGB used)
+ - R16G16B16A16_Float for color (RGB) and Material ID (A)
- - R16G16B16A16_Float for normals (only RGB used)
+ - R16G16B16A16_Float for normals (RGB) and Object ID (A)
- - R16G16_Float for velocity (read as Texture2D<float2>)
- - R16G16B16A16_Uint for UV (float2), Material ID, Object ID
+ - R16G16B16A16_Float for velocity (RG) and UV coordinates (BA)

-MRE also reconstructs view-position from depth to a texture (however Vux said i shouldn't do it and i will probably keep his advice for next minor version) and reads the stencil texture from the Depth.
-It cons together all of these textures (7 buffers) which will give us the "GBuffer" texture spread.
+MRE also reads the stencil texture from the Depth.
+It cons together all of these textures (targets + depth + stencil = 5) which will give us the "GBuffer" texture spread.
 Also these textures are bundled with the material buffers to form the Resource Semantics group of Deferred part.
 Emeshe also provides commonly used values as Render/Custom Semantics.
 These semantics are:

  - MRE_COLOR
  - MRE_NORMALS
- - MRE_VELOCITY
- - MRE_MATERIAL
- - MRE_VIEWPOS
+ - MRE_VELUV
  - MRE_DEPTH
  - MRE_STENCIL
  - MF_MATERIALMETA